 Road bikes, mountain bikes, gravel bikes, electric bikes … the Roaring Fork Valley is cycling crazy.
-In fact, our area was designated a Gold-Level Ride Center by the International Mountain Bicycling Association last year—one of only seven worldwide—for the wealth of trails and amenities.
+In fact, our area was designated a Gold-Level Ride Center by the International Mountain Bicycling Association—one of only seven worldwide—for the wealth of trails and amenities.
 And locals know that winter’s no reason to stop pedaling.

 To that end, the Town of Snowmass Village grooms more than 8 miles of paved trails for winter recreation, including fat biking (if you’re not familiar, fat bikes have super-wide tires that give you traction on packed snow).
 Again, it’s the Aspen Cross-Country Center that provides fat bike rentals.
 Get a solid workout by biking 2.5 miles uphill on the Brush Creek Trail from the Snowmass Rec Center to Base Village or the Snowmass Mall.
 Add an out and back on a portion of the Owl Creek Trail (different than the Owl Creek Nordic Trail mentioned earlier) for extra mileage and scenery.

 You’ve likely noticed skiers going up the mountain?
 They’re using alpine touring (or AT) gear; the bindings adjust to free your heels for easier uphill hiking, then lock your boots into place like you’re used to for the downhill, while climbing skins stuck to the ski bottoms provide traction.
 It’s a heck of workout.